Deseret Ranches: Geography

 The ranch, owned by the LDS Church, spreads over the three central Florida counties of Osceola, Orange, and Brevard.
-Covering almost 300,000 acre of land, 90 ranchers and their families live on the ranch.
+Covering almost 300,000 acre of land, 90 ranchers and their families live on the property.
 The ranch maintains 44,000 head of beef cattle.
 It is a for-profit operation and is not a normal part of the LDS Church's humanitarian efforts.
 Gordon B. Hinckley, former church president, said, "We have felt that good farms, over a long period, represent a safe investment where the assets of the Church may be preserved and enhanced, while at the same time, they are available as an agricultural resource to feed people should there come a time of need."

 History

 The earliest plans for this ranch were made in 1949, and in 1950 the original 45,000 acre were purchased.
 Deseret Ranch now covers an area 50 by 30 mi, with a separate section surrounding Kenansville in Osceola County.

 The church bought the original 54000 acre tract in 1950 and over 50 years, the ranch grew to more than 312000 acre.
 In 1997, it was the world's largest beef ranch, and the land was worth an estimated $858 million.